nyu-ossd-s19/StanimalTheMan-weekly/contributions.md

 Type of the contribution should be "Wikipedia edit", "OpenStreet Map feature", "Documentation", "Course website", "Blog", "Browse Add-on", etc.

-The descriptioin should include a brief summary of what you did.
+The description should include a brief summary of what you did.

 Replace the first row with your contribution.